bmegli/hardware-video-decoder/README.md

 This library wraps hardware video decoding in a simple interface.
 There are no performance loses (at the cost of library flexibility).

-Currently it supports VAAPI, VDPAU (tested) and a few other hardware decoders (not tested).
+Currently it supports VAAPI, VDPAU, NVDEC/CUVID (tested) and a few other hardware decoders (not tested).\
 Various codecs are supported (e.g. H.264, HEVC, VP8, VP9)

 See library [documentation](https://bmegli.github.io/hardware-video-decoder/group__interface.html).